Getting Started#

 predictive = model.predict(df=prediction_df, posterior=posterior)

-This returns the posterior predictive distribution.
-We can use it to plot the estimated curves.
+We can use the posterior predictive to plot the estimated curves.
 Again, we specify the path where the generated PDF will be stored.

 model.plot_curves(